sizeofvoid/libopeninput/doc/user/reporting-bugs.rst

 When you file a bug, please attach the following information:

-- a virtual description of your input device, see :ref:`evemu`.
+- a virtual description of your input device, see :ref:`libinput-record`.
   This is the most important piece of information, do not forget it!
 - the output from udevadm info, see :ref:`udev_info`.
 - the vendor model number of your laptop (e.g. "Lenovo Thinkpad T440s")
 - and the content of ``/sys/class/dmi/id/modalias``.